 The following year, I suffered a cataclysmic manic-depressive breakdown that left me shell-shocked, severely depressed, and prone to bouts of Acute Stress Disorder.
 I spent the next ten years trying to recover, studying the works of Carl Jung and attending sessions with various psychiatrists and mental health therapists.
 Progress was painfully slow.
-Periods of soul-crushing depression were compounded by a seemingly unending succession of personal losses that included the dissolution of my business, the deaths of my oldest and closest friends, the death of my adoptive father, disinheritance by my adoptive mother, and a devastating breakup with my lover.
-In the fall of 1995, my one remaining friend—the only person who had steadfastly stood by me throughout my travails—suddenly died, aged forty-seven, of a heart attack.
+Periods of soul-crushing depression were compounded by a seemingly unending succession of personal losses that included the dissolution of my business, the deaths of my oldest and closest friends, the death of my adoptive father, disinheritance by my adoptive mother, and a devastating breakup with my longtime companion and lover.
+In the fall of 1995, my one remaining friend — the only person who had steadfastly stood by me throughout my travails — suddenly died, aged forty-seven, of a heart attack.
 This was the last straw; the end of life as I had known it; the day all hope died inside me.
 It seemed that my entire life had been pointless, an exercise in futility.
 I wanted to die.